 Creating an FTP server on your Ubuntu system with vsftpd installation offers a reliable option for file sharing and transfer requirements.
 You have successfully installed vsftpd and learned how to set up and secure your FTP server by following the instructions in this article.
 Now that you have access to a trustworthy and secure file transfer system, you may easily share files with others via your Ubuntu network.

 Your vsftpd-powered FTP server is a useful addition to your Linux-based infrastructure, whether it is used for private purposes or in a professional setting.
 By this point, vsftpd should have been used to install an FTP server on Ubuntu.
 Now that your user lists and accounts have been set up, you should be able to login to your new FTP server.
 We also went into detail about the dangers of the FTP protocol and how to avoid them.
-Hope you got a clear idea for install ftp server ubuntu.
+Hope you got a clear idea for installing the FTP server Ubuntu.